CyberGeekPk/IBM-Cybersecurity-Analyst-Notes/course6/module1.md

 - Primary Key: A unique ID for each row (like a customer ID number)
 - Foreign Key: A reference that links one table to another (like putting a customer ID in an order record)

+### Important Related Concepts:
+- SQL: The language used to talk to relational databases ("Structured Query Language")
+- Indexes: Like a book index - helps the database find information faster
+- Normalization: Organizing data to reduce duplication (makes databases more efficient)
+- Transactions: Groups of operations that must all succeed or fail together (like bank transfers)
+- ACID Properties: Rules that keep database operations reliable (Atomic, Consistent, Isolated, Durable)

 ## Non-Relational Database
 A Non-Relational Database (also called NoSQL) stores data in a way other than tables.
 It’s flexible and better for handling large or unstructured data (like photos, videos, or big documents).
 - Unlike relational databases, it doesn't need fixed table columns or strict rules.